-The PLEX matrix is a formulation that can also be used to coat other medical devices such as orthopedic implants.
-The advantages of the PLEX-based family are achieved using a combination of known and commonly used osteoconductive bone void fillers plus the PLEX matrix components.
+The PolyPid matrix is a formulation that can also be used to coat other medical devices such as orthopedic implants.
+The advantages of the ODC family are achieved using a combination of a known and commonly used osteoconductive bone void fillers plus the PolyPid matrix components.
 All these components are pharmaceutically-approved that do not create new chemical bonds and do not adversely affect the active drugs.
 The combination of these elements in our product candidates is currently in the clinical trial stage.

-BonyPid-1000
+BonyPid

-BonyPid-1000 is the first product we are developing based on the osteoconductive PLEX-based technology and concept.
-BonyPid-1000 is an osteoconductive device that is comprised of a bone void filler, micro-coated by a fine matrix layer that entraps a broad spectrum antibiotic.
-Upon local implantation into bone voids such as the fractured site, the coating releases an initial dose of the antibacterial drug (Doxycycline) followed by a constant release rate for a predetermined period of approximately three to four weeks.
-The initial dose is designed to provide initial anti-microbial protection and that may be critical in many trauma cases, followed by a prolonged drug release period that provides an extended protective environment for the graft that is needed for an effective bone-healing process.
+BonyPid is the first product we are developing based on the ODC technology and concept.
+BonyPid is an osteoconductive device that is comprised of a bone void filler, micro-coated by a fine matrix layer that entraps a broad spectrum antibiotic.
+Upon local implantation into bone voids such as the fractured site, the coating releases the antibacterial drug (Doxycycline) at a constant rate for a predetermined period of approximately three to four weeks.
+This prolonged drug release period provides an extended protective environment for the graft that is needed for an effective bone-healing process.

 Bone Infections.
-Contamination of bones by bacteria can lead to bone infections and subsequently to bone loss, non-union of fractures and overall poor bone recovery from traumatic events and bone surgeries that in severe, acute cases may lead to sepsis and amputations.
-Other chronic bone infections by pathogenic microorganisms may result in a severe prolonged inflammatory disease, followed by bone resorption (such a condition is known as osteomyelitis).
-These bacterial infections (acute or chronic) are difficult to cure due to poor blood supply and a resulting poor accessibility of systemically-administrated antibiotics to the infected bone and biofilm resistance to antibiotics.
+Contamination of bones by bacteria can lead to bone infections and subsequently to bone loss, non-union of fractures and overall poor bone recovery from traumatic events and bone surgeries.
+Bone infections by pathogenic microorganisms have a tendency to result in a severe prolonged inflammatory disease, followed by bone resorption (such a condition is known as osteomyelitis).
+This bacterial infection is difficult to cure due to poor accessibility of systemically-administrated antibiotics to the infected bone and biofilm resistance to the antibiotics.
 Biofilm tends to develop on dead tissue and on the surface of medical devices commonly used to support bone recovery.

+Antibiotics administered systemically do not penetrate bone well due to the poor bone vascularization in the area and the hematoma that follow traumatic events or surgical procedures.
 As a result, physicians are required to prescribe large amounts of the therapeutic drug to reach sufficiently high drug concentrations in the blood over prolonged periods.
-These regimens may be associated with toxic effects such as ototoxicity and nephrotoxicity, or can cause adverse gastrointestinal side effects.
+These regimes may be associated with toxic effects such as ototoxicity and nephrotoxicity, or can cause adverse gastrointestinal side effects.
 Furthermore, surgery does not ensure that the infected tissue was completely excised or that infection will not relapse.
 These major drawbacks led to the development of local antibiotic treatments.
-Local antibiotic administration is often used together with systemic antibiotics in order to overcome poor antibiotic bone penetration that has been administered systemically (intravenously or orally).